clfurman/PatternMatchingSealedFinal/README.md

 <b>Modification #6 </b>

-1. We can use unnamed variables and pattern matching and to store the name instance variables for both the <code>Dog</code> and
+1. We can use unnamed variables and pattern matching to store the <code>name</code> instance variables for both the <code>Dog</code> and
    <code>Cat</code> objects.
 You can do this by changing the case statement to <code>case Dog(LicenseName name, _, _):</code>
    Since we aren't using the values of <code>breed</code> and <code>weight</code> we do not need to store them.
 2. The solution to this modification can be found in <b>7-PatternMatchingSwitchStatementUnnamedVar</b> files.